 North Jersey Orthopaedic (NJOS) places the highest priority on the safety of our patients, staff and providers, while maintaining high-quality clinical care at all our facilities.
 We take the threat of the spread of Coronavirus, also known as COVID-19, very seriously.
 We are monitoring the situation, staying in touch with public health officials, and we’re updating our processes and protocols accordingly.

 In an effort to protect everyone, we ask that you work with us to minimize the risk of infection and spreading of germs.
+All patients are required to wear a mask.

 Some frequently asked questions our patients are asking: